1) Set up in-house rules like the usage time, photos are uploaded with prior permission, become a friend of your child on Facebook.

 4) Check the tagging setting, select the option where the tagging is approved only by prior permission.

-5) Make sure your child does not accept friend request from strangers and also don’t send any request to unknown people.
-Tell them how accepting request of unknown people can harm them.
+5) Make sure your child does not accept a friend request from strangers and also don’t send any request to unknown people.
+Tell them how accepting the request of unknown people can harm them.

 6) The email account which is used to create the Facebook profile should be regularly checked.
-Setting should be such that all the activities happening on Facebook should be notified to you by the email.
+The setting should be such that all the activities happening on Facebook should be notified to you by the email.

 7) Tell your child about general tips and guidelines which I have already posted on my blog.

 8) Tell them that they should not post any offensive content on Facebook and also shouldn’t join any “I hate” group.
 Tell them how it can harm them and strict action can be taken against him by you and also by people who belong to the government, Facebook or any person who is hurt by that content.